joecooper3/2015/wp-content/plugins/intelliwidget-per-page-featured-posts-and-menus/readme.txt

 *Method 1:*

- * Add a new IntelliWidget to one of your sidebars on the Widgets Admin.
+ * Add a new IntelliWidget to one of your widget areas on the Widgets Admin.
 Check the "Placeholder only" box.
 This keeps the widget from appearing on all the pages.
  * Go to Pages and click the page to edit.
  * You will see a new meta box labeled "IntelliWidget Profiles."
  * Click "+ Add New Profile."
- * Select the sidebar to which you added the IntelliWidget in the first step from the "Parent Profile to replace" menu.
+ * Select the dynamic sidebar ( widget area ) to which you added the IntelliWidget in the first step from the "Parent Profile to replace" menu.
  * From the "Post Selection" panel, choose the "Menu" template.
- * Select the posts for your menu from the "specific posts" multi-select menu.
+ * Select the posts for your custom menu from the "specific posts" multi-select menu.
  * Click "Save Settings."

 *Method 2:*